decentdao/fractal-docs/user-guides/user-guides/multisig-dao/proposal-lifecycle/sub-dao-proposal-lifecycle.md

 #### Timelock period
 The timelock period is the time between when a transaction is queued and becomes executable.
 During this time, the proposal can't be executed.

-The ParentDAO is responsible for setting the timelock period.
+The parentDAO is responsible for setting the timelock period.

 #### Executable
 Once the timelock period ends, a queued proposal becomes executable and the execution period starts.